eisascience/ScientificOSX/README.md

 # ScientificOSX

-These are the steps I took recently to setup a new MacbookPro (Catalina OSX 10.15.7) for scientific/bioinformatics use.
+These are the steps I took recently to setup a new MacbookPro (Sonoma OS 14.7.2) for scientific/bioinformatics use.

 ## Step 1, base software:

 Log in to App Store with login.
 Xcode and other needed items are autodownloaded by homebrew via the App Store.

+Start Xcode & accept terms.

 ### Install homebrew, update